limulus/limulus-dot-net/www/penumbra/journal/rust/index.md

 title: 'The Twist You Possibly Expected: Rust'
 date: 2024-06-04 13:20:00 -07:00
 image: preview.jpeg
+imageAlt: >-
+  Screenshot of the JavaScript and WebAssembly versions of the sphere-shadow components side-by-side.
+There is also a dropdown menu to select the resolution that the components will render.
 teaser: >-
   Switching from JavaScript to Rust/WebAssembly has (unsuprisingly) significantly increased performance!